julianeon/useful-bash-scripts/README.md

 I'm also including many of the bash aliases I use [here](./bashrc) since they're similar in spirit to many of these scripts, which could often be rewritten as one-line aliases in a .bashrc file.

-Disclaimer: many of these bash scripts were created with the assistance of ChatGPT, which excels at this type of narrowly defined task.
+Disclaimer: many of these scripts were created with the assistance of ChatGPT, which excels at this type of narrowly defined task.

 Here is a guide to what these files do.